-There are multiple factors to consider – Slope… Is the shot up or downhill?
+With that information they can work out what iron for what distance.
+But it’s rarely as simple as – “A full 8-iron goes 150 yards.
+Ah, I have 150 yards: 8-iron then.”
+There are multiple factors to consider – Is the shot up or downhill?
 Is the wind hurting or helping?
 Will the ball run when it hits the ground?
 How much?
 What’s the air temperature?
 In colder conditions the ball won’t fly as far… What’s the altitude?
 If you’re higher up, the ball will fly further.

 There’s a huge amount to factor in.
 But the starting point for knowing what iron for what distance is to work out that base number – how far does each of your irons go in neutral conditions.

 Many amateurs overestimate how far they hit the ball and base the distance they hit each iron on how far they once hit it.
 “Oh yes, I got on that 165-yard par-3 with an 8-iron.”
 But there was a 30mph wind behind and the ground was rock hard, and the ball bounced on from 15 yards short...

 Every golfer, of any ability, can and should spend some time on the practice ground, at the driving range or in a simulator, working out how far each iron actually goes.
 Hit 10, 20, 30, however many you like, shots with each iron (perhaps in a few separate sessions) and make a note of the distance each one touches down (you want to know how far the ball carries, not how far it rolls out to).